Osaka Itinerary: What to do on Your First Trip

 Osaka is one of the most popular destinations in Japan, and there are several attractions that are popular with visitors.
-These areas interesting, but don’t expect to be the only one there.
-If you're looking for more unique areas to visit, be sure to have a local plan your trip.
+These areas are interesting, but don’t expect to be the only one there.
+If you're looking for more unique areas to visit, be sure to have one of our Heroes plan your trip.

 Universal Studios Theme Park